-Paycheck Protection Program Ioan - In March 2021, the Organization was granted a Ioan under the Paycheck Protection Program (PPP) offered by the Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), for principal amount totaling \$353,600 with a maturity date of April 1, 2026.
-The Ioan bears interest at 1% with no payments for the period of 10 months after the end of the borrower's Ioan forgiveness covered period.
-The Ioan is subject to partial or full forgiveness if the Organization uses all proceeds for eligible purposes; maintains certain employment levels; and maintains certain compensation levels in accordance with and subject to the CARES Act and rules, regulations and guidance.
-On December 10, 2021, the Organization was notified by the SBA that it had completed its review of the Organization's Paycheck Protection Program forgiveness application and that all principal and interest under the Ioan had been forgiven in full.
-The Organization has accounted for the Ioan forgiveness of the Ioan in accordance with ASC Subtopic 470-50-40 as a debt extinguishment.
+Paycheck Protection Program loan - In March 2021, the Organization was granted a loan under the Paycheck Protection Program (PPP) offered by the Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), for principal amount totaling \$353,600 with a maturity date of April 1, 2026.
+The loan bears interest at 1% with no payments for the period of 10 months after the end of the borrower's loan forgiveness covered period.
+The loan is subject to partial or full forgiveness if the Organization uses all proceeds for eligible purposes; maintains certain employment levels; and maintains certain compensation levels in accordance with and subject to the CARES Act and rules, regulations and guidance.
+On December 10, 2021, the Organization was notified by the SBA that it had completed its review of the Organization's Paycheck Protection Program forgiveness application and that all principal and interest under the loan had been forgiven in full.
+The Organization has accounted for the loan forgiveness of the loan in accordance with ASC Subtopic 470-50-40 as a debt extinguishment.

-Revenue recognition - Contributions, including unconditional promises to give (pledges), is recognized as revenue at the time such commitments are made and confirmed.
+Revenue recognition - Contributions, including unconditional promises to give (pledges), are recognized as revenue at the time such commitments are made and confirmed.
 Contribution revenue is considered without donor restrictions unless a donor-imposed restriction limits the use of such contributions.
 Contributions with time and/or programmatic restrictions are recorded as revenue with donor restrictions and reclassified as without donor restrictions when time and/or programmatic restrictions are met.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities and changes in net assets as net assets released from restrictions.
-Corporate sponsorship revenues are considered to be conditional contributions and are recognized as without donor restrictions revenue when the conditions are met as services are performed and/or expenses are incurred.
+Corporate sponsorship revenues are considered to be conditional contributions and are recognized as without donor restrictions revenue when the conditions are met.

-There were no conditional contributions for the years ended December 31, 2021 and 2020.
+There were no conditional contributions for the years ended December 31, 2022 and 2021.

 In-kind contributions - The Organization recognized the value of donated equipment and/or supplies at the fair value for similar items.
 Donated services are recognized at fair value if the services meet the recognition criteria prescribed by U.S GAAP, which include a) requiring specialized skills, b) being provided by someone with those skills, and c) having to be purchased if they were not donated.
-The Organization receives contributed consultation services.
+The Organization receives contributed legal services.
 The value of these in-kind donations are reflected in the accompanying financial statements.
-In-kind contributions received for the years ended December 31, 2021 and 2020, were \$131,788 and \$113,782, respectively.
+In-kind contributions received for the years ended December 31, 2022 and 2021, were \$107,475 and \$131,788, respectively.